crdcamp/HindSite/README.md

 We use the lower triangular matrix in the simulation for the following reasons:
 * **Factorization of the Covariance Matrix**: The covariance matrix captures how assets move together, but we can't use it to generate random returns.
 The lower triangular matrix is a factorization that, when multiplied by itself transposed, perfectly reproduces the original covariance matrix.
 * **Sequential Dependency Structure**: The lower triangular structure creates a specific pattern of dependencies.
-Each row only depends only on previous rows, which matches the way financial correlations often work in market models.
+Each row only depends only on previous rows, which matches the way financial correlations often work in market models (allegedly).
 * **Mathematical Consistency**: The lower triangular matrix ensures that the resulting simulated returns have exactly the statistical properties defined by the covariance matrix.

-We can then use the lower triangular matrix to **transform independent random numbers into correlated random numbers than maintain the exact relationships defined in the covariance matrix**.
+We can then use the lower triangular matrix to **transform independent random numbers into correlated random numbers that maintain the exact relationships defined in the covariance matrix**.

 While I don't have an understanding of the math behind this, the concept of generating numbers randomly based on the correlations certainly makes sense.
-Diving into the formulas is likely a waste of time at this point, as I highly doubt we will be using a Cholesky Decomposition in the final calculations.
+This is definitely an important concept for me to discover.
+Diving into the formulas is a waste of time at this point, as we will not be using a Cholesky Decomposition in the final calculations.

-Let's move on to how the Cholesky Decomposition works.
-Then we can have a better understanding of how to replace it.
+Completely disregarding this fact, and for the sake of curiosity, let's mess around with the Cholesky Decomposition.

-#### Verifying PyQuant's Cholesky Decomposition
+#### Messing Around With / Testing the Cholesky Decomposition
 To reiterate from the [Cholesky Decomposition source](https://www.statlect.com/matrix-algebra/Cholesky-decomposition):

 "A square matrix is said to have a Cholesky decomposition if it can be written as the **product of a lower triangular matrix and its transpose** (conjugate transpose in the complex case); the **lower triangular matrix is required to have strictly positive real entries on its main diagonal**."